How common is identity theft in Alabama? (2026 Update)

 Rural Resident Protections: Residents without reliable internet can monitor credit by phone (877-322-8228) or requesting reports by mail.
 Place fraud alerts on credit reports lasting 90 days, which require creditors to verify identity.
 Use paper bank statements rather than email—physical mail fraud is more visible than electronic account takeover.
 Contact local libraries for assistance accessing online fraud prevention resources.
 Share fraud information through churches, community centers, and senior centers.

-Tech Support Scam Awareness ($4.9M Losses): Remember: Microsoft, Apple, and other tech companies never call about computer problems.
+Tech Support Scam Awareness: Remember: Microsoft, Apple, and other tech companies never call about computer problems.
 These companies don't monitor individual computers.
 Hang up immediately on unsolicited tech support calls.
 Never provide remote computer access to unknown callers.
 For actual computer problems, contact manufacturers using numbers from official websites or visit local computer repair shops.
 Tell elderly family members about this scam.

-Credit Card Fraud Prevention (13,252 Reports): Enable real-time transaction alerts through card issuer mobile apps.
+Credit Card Fraud Prevention: Enable real-time transaction alerts through card issuer mobile apps.
 Use chip-and-PIN cards rather than signature-only verification.
 Check for ATM skimming devices before using machines, especially at gas stations and standalone ATMs.
 Review statements weekly to catch fraudulent charges quickly.
 Birmingham and Huntsville residents should be especially vigilant at busy shopping centers.

 Military-Specific Protections: Service members should place active duty alerts on credit reports, which last one year and require creditors to verify identity.
 Monitor credit reports before, during, and after deployments.
 Designate a trusted contact to receive account alerts and monitor mail during deployments.
 Report military-related fraud to installation provost marshals and Military OneSource at (800) 342-9647.
 Verify housing rentals near bases through installation housing offices.

-Business Email Compromise Prevention ($19.1M Risk): Alabama business owners should implement DMARC email authentication and multi-factor authentication.
+Business Email Compromise Prevention: Alabama business owners should implement DMARC email authentication and multi-factor authentication.
 Verify all payment requests and vendor changes through phone calls to previously established numbers.
 Require two-person authorization for wire transfers over $10,000.
 Manufacturing suppliers should verify purchase orders through multiple communication channels before fulfilling large orders.

 Student Protection Measures: College students should verify scholarship offers through university financial aid offices before sharing personal information or paying fees.
 Never pay for scholarship applications—legitimate scholarships are free to apply for.
 HBCU students should be especially wary of scholarship scams exploiting financial need.
 Verify internship offers through university career services.